 Sound Designers create the soundtrack for the games, along with sound effects.
-According to the Bureau of Labor Statistics, Sound Engineering Technicians earned a mean income of $65,240.00 in 2016 (this also includes recording studio engineers and sound engineering for movie soundtracks).
+According to the Bureau of Labor Statistics (BLS), Sound Engineering Technicians earned a mean income of $65,240.00 (this also includes recording studio engineers and sound engineering for movie soundtracks).
 There is no data specific to Sound Designers for video games in particular collected by the BLS.

 Successful Student always ranks schools and programs from the point-of-view of the prospective student.
-The factors in this ranking are: being a Christian affiliated University or College, the video game program’s classes, the type of degree(s) offered, and academic reputation.
-It is a bottom-up approach to ranking schools and programs, which is intended to be a guide to future students.
+The factors in this ranking are: being a Christian affiliated university or college, the video game program's classes, the type of degree(s) offered, and academic reputation.
+It is a bottom-up approach to ranking schools and programs, which is intended to be a research guide for current and future students.

-- The Best Online Video Game Design Colleges
+- The Best Online Game Design Degree Programs

 - The Best Video Game Art and Animation Degrees